sogodongo/fraudshield/README.md

 # FraudShield

-Real-time and batch fraud detection platform for payment transactions on AWS.
+Real-time and batch fraud detection platform for payment transactions on AWS..

 ## Overview